AmbrogioMB/AmbrogioMB.github.io/conferences.md

 ### USI

 I spent six months, from September 2023 to February 2024, in [USI](https://www.usi.ch/it), Lugano, Switzerland, as part of my Ph.D. joint program, working on integrality gap problems with Professor Luca Maria Gambardella.

+# As organizer

+### Caffè Beltrami

+I am a co-organizer of [Caffè Beltrami](https://sites.google.com/view/caffebeltrami/), a cycle of seminars aimed at introducing different areas of research in mathematics to Bachelor's and Master's students.

+### AIRO Young Workshop

+Coming soon.